lewagon/sass-challenges/01-middleman-content-migration/README.md

 ## Background & Objectives

-The objective of this challenge is to migrate our poor HTML website into a nice Middleman project with templates and SASS.
+The objective of this challenge is to migrate your poor HTML website into a nice Middleman project with templates and SASS.
 Start with a fork/clone of our [middleman boilerplate](https://github.com/lewagon/middleman-boilerplate)

 ## Start and deploy scripts